HOW TO USE BORIC ACID AND ALCOHOL FOR A FIRE COAT PREVENTATIVE

 Be careful not to set your jar of solution on fire.
 Cap it and place the jar a safe distance away before lighting your torch.

-While most fluxes contain boric acid, one should next apply brazing flux as one normally would.
+While most fluxes contain boric acid, you should use brazing flux as you normally would.

 Catalog Index - Search - My Account - Shopping Bag